FIL at a glance..

 The advances made in targeted therapy is creating new hope for potential treatment.

 “During 6 months of treatment, all patients showed substantial clinical improvement”.
 One of the authors of the article, Dr.Canaud, held a speech about the results at the ESHG 2019.
 You can watch it here (from 57:00).
-A clinical trial is rumored to start within 2020 (COVID-19 delays may occur).
+The clinical trial for Alpelisib treament in PROS patients is estimated to start the 2nd of February 2021.

 The current drug treatment options are targeted therapeutic drugs in the